Introduction to the Shelton and Southill School Federation Curriculum 2014

 Art and Design supports freedom of expression and stimulates creativity and imagination of the individual child.
 It provides the children with visual, tactile and sensory experiences and a unique way of responding to the world around them.
 Art and Design enables pupils to use colour, shape, form, texture, pattern and different materials and processes to communicate what they see, feel and think.
 Through Art and Design activities children learn to make informed value judgements and aesthetic practical decisions.
 The children are provided with opportunities to learn about their own life, and life in different times and cultures.

 Music is a whole brain activity which encourages children to make links across the left and right brain hemispheres.
 Throughout the school every child should experience composing, performing and listening to music in an enjoyable and practical way.
 All children should develop a delight in music and respond in a sensitive way to a variety of sound and music from different times and cultures as well as their own.
 Through music the children will be encouraged to express their own ideas and feelings and develop the necessary skills and understanding to enable them to do this enthusiastically and confidently.
-All children sing in the school choir.
-All children in Year 3 and 4 learn to play the recorder.

 Personal, Social, Health Education and Citizenship